m2w/talaria/README.md

 - `PAGINATION_SCHEME` (default `/\/page\d+\//`) _talaria_ uses this to check whether it should expand comments by default or not

 You're now done, test the setup to ensure everything is working fine and report any bugs :)

+### (optional) Customizing the look'n'feel

+By default _talaria_ comments are skinned to almost mirror their counterparts on github.
+However, not all parts of _talaria_ are styled.
+Styling for elements such as `<a>` and `<code>` is (currently) not provided.
+Checkout `talaria.css` or `talaria.scss` and feel free to customize this to suit your tastes.

+## Best practices

+- Avoid multi-file changesets that contain commentable content. e.g. if you update 3 blog posts at once (say you change the spelling for a tag), commit each change file seperately.
+This ensures there is no comment overlap between posts.
+It also guarantees that the user will only see the post he planned to comment on while on github.
+- Avoid commiting non-commentable content along with commentable content. e.g. if you regenerate your tag subpages after creating a new blog post.

+*TLDR*: commits for commentable content should never include anything beside the content itself.

 ## 'ping'